 Reading Input

-Bash supports reading input from the user, which can be useful for interactive scripts.
+Bash supports reading input from the user, which can be helpful for interactive scripts.
 Here’s an example:

 #!/bin/bash